Frooastside/node-widevine/README.md

 ## Build

-I use pnpm and if you don't want to change anything in the package.json and in .husky/pre-commit, you have to install pnpm by using `npm -g install pnpm`
+I use pnpm and if you don't want to change anything in the package.json, you have to install pnpm by using `npm -g install pnpm`

 #### Code